 Between the dates of December 26th and January 2nd inclusive, there is a surcharge of $65 for each snowmobile trip.

 All times are approximate.
 We are not responsible for the consequences of any delays, and this itinerary may change without notice.

-Two nights' accommodation are included at a West Yellowstone motel called West Yellowstone Lodge.
+Two nights' accommodation are included at a Yellowstone motel called Yellowstone Motel.
 If that is sold out, you will stay at a minimum two star hotel.
 One night's lodging is included at the Americinn in Rexburg.